jrmolin/llvm-project/clang/docs/ClangFormatStyleOptions.rst

 .. _AlwaysBreakBeforeFunctionParameters:

 **AlwaysBreakBeforeFunctionParameters** (``Boolean``) :versionbadge:`clang-format 16.0` :ref:`¶ <AlwaysBreakBeforeFunctionParameters>`
-  If ``true``, always break before function parameters in a declaration.
+  If ``true``, always break before function parameters in a declaration and a definition.

   This flag is meant to align function parameters starting on the line following a function declaration or definition.
 Thus, it will only take